Our Disclosure

 That means the capital gains, interest income, and dividends* earned on your TFSA account are yours to keep.
 That being said, the TFSA does not grant you upfront tax deduction privileges like the RRSP.

 When the TFSA was first introduced in 2009, the annual limit was pegged at $5,000.
-It has seen some growth over the years and will increase to $7,000 in 2024.
+It has seen some growth over the years and increases to $7,000 in 2024.

 *Foreign dividends may be subject to a withholding tax.